 In the above example, we can see Company alpha has a higher times interest earned ratio than Company beta.
-Thus, relatively Company alpha is in better financial position than Company beta and the lenders will be more willing to give additional debt to alpha than to Company beta.
+Thus, relatively Company alpha is in a better financial position than Company beta, and the lenders will be more willing to give additional debt to alpha than to Company beta.

 Companies with times interest ratio of less than 1 are unable to service their debt.
 They cannot meet their interest requirements from their earnings and must dig into their reserves to pay their obligations.